microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/dailyuserinsightmetricsroot-list-signups.md

 ---
-title: "List dailySignUps"
+title: "List userSignUpMetrics"
-description: "Get the userSignUpMetric resources from the signUps navigation property."
+description: "Get a list of the userSignUpMetric objects and their properties."
-author: "kingjuli"
+author: "srutto"
 ms.localizationpriority: medium
-ms.prod: "identity-and-sign-in"
+ms.prod: "identity-and-access-reports"
 doc_type: apiPageType
 ---

-# List dailySignUps
+# List userSignUpMetrics
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the daily userSignUpMetric resources from the signUps navigation property.
+Get a list of the [userSignUpMetric](../resources/usersignupmetric.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).